webmeshproj/webmesh-vdi/README.md

   - "App Profiles" - I have a POC implementation on `main` but it is still pretty buggy
   - DOSBox/Game profiles could be cool...same as "App Profiles"
+  - ARM64 support.
+Should be easy, but the build files will need some shuffling.
   - UI could use a serious makeover from someone who actually knows what they are doing

 ## Requirements